 Sheep Dog and Duck display is an interactive wonderful piece of entertainment.
 The intelligence of the sheep dog is matched only by the cuteness of the ducks!

 Once again the Hawking Centre based at Doddington Place Gardens provided wonderful birds of prey demonstrations.
 Visitors were able to meet the birds on their static display and talk to the falconers who will be pleased to answer any questions they had.
 Once in the Countryside Ring the birds really showed off their skills, allowing visitors to get a real sense of the power of some of these beautiful creatures.

 Ferret Racing was a unique opportunity to see these wonderful creatures up close.
 The ferrets were encouraged to race through pipes and the crowd picks their favourite to cheer on.
 Cheeky, cute and mischievous every family should have one!

 Hounds have been a part of British country life for hundreds of years and the highly organised alert pack listen for commands and calls from the Master of the pack.
 The displays took place in the Countryside Ring for the 2016 Show, and shouldn’t be missed for 2017!

-The Hawking Centre will have awesome Bird of Prey Free flying demonstrations taking place twice a day.
-The demonstrations range from Owls to Hawks, Falcons, Eagles, Buzzards and Vultures with an emphasis on how these birds work in the wild with lots of audience participation.
+The Hawking Centre had awesome Bird of Prey Free flying demonstrations taking place twice a day.
+The demonstrations ranged from Owls to Hawks, Falcons, Eagles, Buzzards and Vultures with an emphasis on how these birds work in the wild with lots of audience participation.
 With an entertaining commentary throughout, the falconers work with the birds of prey to give the public a chance to see close-up the birds and their behaviour, which most often we now only see on wildlife television programmes.
 There is never a dull moment, as members of the audience are often called upon as volunteers to assist in the Falconry display, or even have a go themselves.

 The Mole Show